CM31 6X6 Armoured Vehicle

 The CM31 was to be capable of amphibious operations, and can carry a variety of anti-personnel, anti-aircraft, or anti-armor weapons.
 Although generally similar in layout and specification to the Cadillac Gage LAV-300 or Belgian SIMBAS light armored vehicles, the CM31 is evidently of indigenous design, and features signature contoured frontal protection.

-Under the Army's "Speed Leopard" plan, Taiwan anticipates replacing the U.S.-made M113 and Taiwan-made CM21 over a five to 10 year period with up to 1,000 tanks and armored vehicles.
-At least six tank makers from Austria, Canada, France, Ireland and the United States have offered to sell their tanks and armored vehicles to Taiwan.
-Among the offers are Austria's "Pandure," Canada's "Piranha III," the French-made "VAB-NG" and the U.S.-Irish-made LAV-300.
-The new generation of armored vehicles, which will be wheeled rather than tracked, will be used both by Taiwan's Army and Marine Corps.
+Under the Army's "Speed Leopard" plan, Taiwan anticipated replacing the U.S.-made M113 and Taiwan-made CM21 over a five to 10 year period with up to 1,000 tanks and armored vehicles.
+At least six tank makers from Austria, Canada, France, Ireland and the United States offered to sell their tanks and armored vehicles to Taiwan.
+Among the offers were Austria's "Pandure," Canada's "Piranha III," the French-made "VAB-NG" and the U.S.-Irish-made LAV-300.
+The new generation of armored vehicles, which would be wheeled rather than tracked, would be used both by Taiwan's Army and Marine Corps.

 |Join the GlobalSecurity.org mailing list|